Alluxio/alluxio/docs/en/kubernetes/Install-Alluxio-On-Kubernetes.md

 ---
 layout: global
-title: Deploy Alluxio on Kubernetes
+title: Install Alluxio on Kubernetes
 group: Kubernetes
 priority: 2
 ---

-This documentation shows how to deploy Alluxio (Dora) on Kubernetes via [Helm](https://helm.sh/), a kubernetes package manager, and [Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), a kubernetes extension for managing applications.
+This documentation shows how to install Alluxio (Dora) on Kubernetes via [Helm](https://helm.sh/), a kubernetes package manager, and [Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), a kubernetes extension for managing applications.